chrisjrob/chrisjrob.github.io/_posts/2011-03-14-sharing-a-wireless-connection-via-ethernet-port.md

 type: post
 published: true
 status: publish
-category: technology linux
+category: technology
-tags: network wireless
+tags: [linux, network, wireless]
 ---

 One of the challenges in